mongodb/mongo-c-driver/doc/mongoc_cursor_set_limit.rst

 Returns
 -------

-True if the limit was set.
+Returns true on success.
+If any arguments are invalid, returns false and leaves the limit unchanged.